Columbia ISA

 Home

-TV RECEPTION: VHF and UHF - Analog TV and Digital TV
+TV RECEPTION: VHF and UHF - Digital TV

 Background

+Over-the-air TV has historically been the standard for television viewing and is making a comeback today.
 In the United States, television stations broadcast over the air in the VHF and UHF portions of the electromagnetic spectrum.
 VHF stands for Very High Frequency.
 Stations in the VHF band include TV channels 2 through 13.
 UHF stands for Ultra High Frequency.
-Stations in the UHF band are the television channels 14 to 69.
+Stations in the UHF band are the television channels 14 to 69 and most TV channels are in the UHF band today.

 In 1952, the FCC allocated 70 additional channels above the VHF television band and called them "ultra high frequency" or UHF band.
 The channels are 14 through 83.
 UHF signals, however, due to the physics of radio frequency transmission, are inherently less efficient in the conversion of radio waves to the electrical signals used by the television receiver, and are subject to more losses from some environmental conditions than VHF.
 Good UHF reception, therefore, requires more attention to antenna installation and set tuning than does VHF reception.
 On the other hand some VHF channels are subject to certain types of interference to which UHF channels are generally immune.

-If UHF reception in general is bad, how it's bad can help determine the problem.
-"Snow" is visual noise caused by a weak signal. poor antenna system, the set itself, or a combination of these.
-"Ghosts" or multiple images are caused by a signal arriving from two or more directions simultaneously reflected off buildings, trees and mountains.
-A good antenna system often solves these reception problems.
-An outdoor antenna is better than an indoor antenna.
+An outdoor antenna is generally better than an indoor antenna.
 An indoor antenna is better than no antenna at all.
 If an outdoor antenna is needed for VHF, you'll almost certainly need an outdoor antenna for UHF.
-But if good VHF reception can be obtained with and indoor antenna, a loop or other UHF antenna on the set may also work.
+But if good VHF reception can be obtained with and indoor antenna, a loop or other UHF antenna may also work.

 All indoor antennas can be adversely affected by the walls of a house, inadequate height, and by movement of people in the room-as may be noticed with VHF "rabbit ears."
 Loop or single bow tie UHF antennas are usually not satisfactory.
 They are difficult to adjust for maximum signal pick up or for elimination of ghosts.
 Be sure their lugs are secure to the UHF antenna terminals on the back of the set.
 The indoor combination VHF/UHF antenna has a multi-position switch to get the best picture.
 As a rule, this type of antenna is not good for UHF.
 The rod antenna, or "monopole," is a VHF/UHF antenna found on some portable sets, Normally UHF reception is poor, but can be enhanced when the rod is telescoped to its smaller size.